sharktacos/OpenColorIO-configs/docs/Resolve.md

 ![LUTs](img/Resolve13.png)

 Then simply export the 3D LUT with the “Generate 3D LUT (CUBE)” command.
 This will create a full range .cube LUT, also called *extended range* (EE).
-This [chart](http://www.antlerpost.com/downloads/LUT_ranges.pdf) lists compatibilty of various cameras and LUT boxes with *extended range* (EE) and legal range (LL) LUTs.
+This [chart](http://www.antlerpost.com/downloads/LUT_ranges.pdf) lists compatibility of various cameras and LUT boxes with *extended range* (EE) and legal range (LL) LUTs.
 If you are using an ARRI, as in the above example, you can use [free software from ARRI](https://www.arri.com/en/learn-help/learn-help-camera-system/tools/arri-look-creator) to convert this to ARRI look format.

 If you don't want to "roll your own" LUTs, cinematographer Geoff Boyle has a [set of free LUTs](https://community.acescentral.com/t/luts-that-emulate-the-aces-workflow/1334/21) you can download for just about every film camera out there.